VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Exercise 4 Medium_Level_API_Dropper/Exercise 4 Medium_Level_API_Dropper.md

 ## Introduction: Exercise 4 Medium_Level_API_Dropper
-In this exercise, we will make the first modification to the reference dropper and replace the Windows APIs (Kernel32.dll) with native APIs (Ntdll.dll).
+In this exercise, we will make the first modification to the reference dropper and replace the Windows APIs (kernel32.dll) with native APIs (ntdll.dll).
-We create a **medium-level API shellcode dropper** in short **MLA-dropper** based on native APIs.
+We create a **medium-level API shellcode dropper** in short **MLA-Dropper** based on native APIs.
 ![medium_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235372969-4d24ddec-7ee5-443e-966a-24b3d70dc3a8.png)

-## Workshop tasks: Exercise 4 Medium_Level_API_Dropper
+## Exercice 4 tasks:
-1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the MLA Dropper.
+1. Create a new C++ POC in Visual Studio 2019 and use the provided code for the MLA-Dropper.
-2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ MLA Dropper POC.
+2. Create staged x64 meterpreter shellcode with msfvenom and copy it to the C++ MLA-Dropper poc.
-3. Compile the MLA Dropper as release or debug x64.
+3. Compile the MLA-Dropper as release or debug x64.
 4. Create and run a staged x64 meterpreter listener with msfconsole.
 5. Run your compiled .exe and verify that a stable command and control channel opens.
-6. Use the Visual Studio dumpbin to verify that the Windows APIs are no longer being imported by kernel32.dll.
+6. Use the Visual Studio tool dumpbin to verify that the user Windows APIs in the MLA-Dropper are no longer being imported by kernel32.dll.
-7. Use the API Monitor tool to verify that there are no more transitions from Windows APIs to Native APIs related to the MLA dropper.
+7. Use the API Monitor tool to verify that there are no more transitions from Windows APIs to native APIs related to the MLA-Dropper.
 8. Use x64 dbg and check where the syscall execution of each used native API comes from ?
 Module?
 Location?

 ## Visual Studio
 Same procedure as in the high-level API dropper exercise, take a look to follow the necessary steps.
-We replace all Windows APIs with the corresponding native APIs and create our MLA dropper.
+We replace all Windows APIs with the corresponding native APIs and create our MLA-Dropper.
 - NtAllocateVirtualMemory
 - NtWriteVirtualMemory
 - NtCreateThreadEx
 - NtWaitForSingleObject

 The code works as follows.
-Unlike the Windows APIs, most of the Native APIs are not officially or partially documented by Microsoft and are therefore not intended for Windows OS developers.
-To use the Native APIs in the Medium Level Dropper, we must manually define the function pointers for the Native API functions in the MLA dropper code.
+Unlike the Windows APIs, most of the native APIs are not officially or partially documented by Microsoft and are therefore not intended for Windows OS developers.
+To use the native APIs in our MLA-Dropper, we must manually define the function pointers for the native API functions in the MLA-Dropper code.
 <p align="center">
 <img width="726" alt="image" src="https://user-images.githubusercontent.com/50073731/235373833-787137bf-e79b-41a3-b0cb-a83a29c541be.png">
 </p>